Burmese pythons in Florida: Risk assessment

 One of the most contentious issues related to the Burmese python population in Florida is the potential spread to other areas of the southern United States.
 A potential limitation to a species's habitat range is climate.
 In February 2008, USGS scientists published a projected range map for the US, based on average climate data of the snake's home range and global warming projections, which predicted that by the end of the 21st century, these snakes could migrate to and flourish in as much as a third of the continental United States, including three of the country's coasts.
-Numerous climate matching models have indicated that most of Florida and vast portions of the coast of the rest of Southeastern United States provide hospitable habitats for Burmese pythons.
+Numerous climate matching models have indicated that most of Florida and vast portions of the coast of the rest of the Southeastern United States provide hospitable habitats for Burmese pythons.
 The original model takes into account only the fundamental climate space of the python and thus disregards other factors that could limit python spread.
 Furthermore, most of the data set was obtained from localities outside of the Burmese python's native range.

 However, a subsequent study produced a map incorporating both climatic extremes and averages which projected that the Burmese python's range as limited to southern Florida and extreme south Texas, though this projection was criticized in an unsigned Axcess News article as not having been peer-reviewed.
-Burmese pythons kept throughout winter in an experimental enclosure in South Carolina all died during the study, apparently because they could not properly acclimate to the cold, but most survived extended periods at temperatures below those typical of southern Florida.
+Burmese pythons kept throughout winter in an experimental enclosure in South Carolina all died during the study, apparently because they could not properly acclimate to the cold.
+Still, most survived extended periods at temperatures below those typical of southern Florida.
 The report concluded, "Regarding areas of putative suitability and potential expansion within the United States, we find, remarkably, that the area in which the snakes are known to have colonized (south Florida) is essentially the only region where the climatic conditions are suitable for the pythons.
 Almost no potential for further continental expansion is predicted based on the results from the ecological niche models."

 In contrast to the 2009 proposal, the more conservative niche model identifies regions of suitable climate in South Florida, extreme southern Texas, and spotty areas across the Central and Southern Americas.
 However, the use of this model has been criticized for the overfitting of data from excess variables and the misidentification of four Blood pythons as Burmese pythons.
-A model corrected for these miscalculations showed a greater projected range of Burmese python climate match including nearly all of Florida, much of the lower Coastal Plain of the southeast United States, and southern Texas.
+A model corrected for these miscalculations showed a greater projected range of Burmese python climate match, including nearly all of Florida, much of the lower Coastal Plain of the southeast United States, and southern Texas.